department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/temporary-rating-prestabilization.md

 If you recently ended your active military service and you have a disability related to your service (called a service-connected disability), you may be able to get temporary disability compensation or benefits right away.

-If you qualify for these benefits, you’ll get what’s called a prestabilization rating.
+If you qualify for temporary disability compensation, you’ll get what’s called a prestabilization rating.
 This rating may be 50% or 100%, depending on the severity of your disability.
 Your prestabilization rating will continue for 1 year after your discharge from active service.
+Find out if you can get this benefit.

 </div>

 <div class="feature" markdown="1">

-### Can I get disability benefits from VA?
+### Am I eligible for VA disability benefits?

-You may be able to get disability benefits if you recently ended your active military service and you meet both of the requirements listed below.
+You may be able to get temporary disability compensation if you recently ended your active military service and you meet both of the requirements listed below.

 **Both of these must be true:**
 - You have a severe service-connected disability that is unstable (meaning an illness or injury that will change or hasn’t yet been fully treated), **and**